 Running your own business is hard.
-It is complicated, expensive, and has the tendency to drive you a little bit crazy, at times!
-As an entrepreneur, you are expected to wear a dozen different hats on any given week, hats that would be delegated to a dozen different departments, in a larger corporation.
+It is complicated, expensive, and has the tendency to drive you a little bit crazy at times!
+As an entrepreneur, you are expected to wear a dozen different hats on any given day, hats that would be delegated to a dozen different departments in a larger corporation.

-One way that the Sweet Feeders team handles the juggling act of small business, while remaining committed to excellence (and having a life!), is through maximizing the use of our smartphones.
+One way that the Sweet Feeders team handles the juggling act of small business while remaining committed to excellence (and having a life!) is by maximizing the use of our smartphones.
 I know, that sounds so very…millennial.
 But this post is not about cutting corners or doing less-than-quality work.
 Here at Sweet Feeders, we are committed to doing things the right way, the first time.
 That being said, we believe that a commitment to excellence does not negate efficiency, economy, or simplicity.
 Far from that, a holistic excellence in life is supported by those three qualities.

-Last year, Lindsey and I (Caitlynn writing) each invested in iPhone 8 plus.
+Last year, Lindsey and I (Caitlynn writing) each invested in iPhone 8 plus (the latest and greatest at that time).
 Here are a few ways these little machines have helped us run this show:

 - Efficiency – Instead of switching back and forth between a computer, a camera, and a phone, the iPhone 8 plus (and now newer versions, like Ryan’s iPhone XS) consolidates them all into one.
 For example, we can seamlessly take pictures, edit them on the phone with Adobe Lightroom, and then upload them to our shop, or airdrop them to a teammate.
 My phone helps me be more efficient in many other ways, including the ability to complete a task when I think of it and do not have access to a computer, or creating a quick graphic on my Canva app.

 - Economy – This does not mean that quality smartphones are not expensive, or that you should buy a cheap smartphone.
-Chances are, you already have, or will at some point, invest in a decent smartphone.
-Our logic is that, if you are already spending several hundred dollars on a good phone, it is actually cheaper to upgrade to a slightly nicer phone with a great camera, than it is to outright buy a quality DSLR.
+Chances are, you already have (or will at some point) invest in a decent smartphone.
+Our logic is that if you are already spending hundreds of dollars on a good phone, it is actually cheaper to upgrade to a slightly nicer phone with a great camera than it is to outright buy a quality DSLR.
 Plus, if you don’t have a background in photography, the automation of iPhones and other cell cameras is very helpful.
-Our former-photographer-turned-designer sister-in-law over at Blank Slate Reno sold her fancy DSLR, and is very happy with her stunning feed of iPhone XR shots!
+Our former-photographer-turned-designer sister-in-law over at Blank Slate Reno recently sold her fancy DSLR and is very happy with her stunning feed of iPhone XR shots!